safetycat/dev1/README.md

 now you need to open the text file .gitignore -> this might be harder for some people than others..

+.gitignore is in the folder you should be there in terminal, try <code>sudo open -a TextEdit .gitignore</code> if you don't have a better idea.

 around line 12 you will see #ignore config followed by local-config.php on the line below this add <code>wp-config.php</code> and below this add <code>.htaccess</code> then save the file.

-now you need to set up a git repo....

-git remote add origin https://github.com/safetycat/dev2.git

-git pull origin master
+now you need to set up a new git repo for the new file.
+Log into github and create a new repo using the 'new repository' opion from the + menu on the top right.
+Give it a name and choose 'public' and 'Initialize this repository with a README' When you click 'create repository' you will go to the new repository page.

+On the right near the bottom you will see 'HTTPS clone URL' - use the button to copy the URL to the clipboard and go back to terminal and type

+<code>git remote add origin [paste URL here]</code> --> so obs don't type [paste URL here] just do it.

+type

-git push -u origin master
+<code>git push -u origin master</code>

-bower install

-gulp

-make changes to the wp-config...
+<code>bower install</code>

+<code>gulp<code>

+You should be ready to go?

 ---------
 ---------